 Atsuta shrine is a very serene and spiritual place right in the heart of a bustling city.
 It is a great escape from the hectic and noises and should be one of the things to do in Nagoya for every traveler.

 For more information about Nagoya, in general, read the Nagoya Travel Guide.
 If you want to find out what else you can do in Nagoya you can either read a one day Nagoya itinerary or check out details about the different Nagoya activities.
-If you haven’t found a hotel yet read about the best luxury hotels in Nagoya or check the best hotels near Nagoya Station for every budget.

 The best activity for foodies in Nagoya is the Nagoya Meshi Food Tour where you will not only learn about the Nagoya food culture but also get to sample lots of different dishes made in Nagoya.
 Check here for more details!